 This course involves the study and application of theories of development and instruction, with particular attention to the goals and values of a well-planned and executed physical education program for children in grades K-5.
-Prerequisite(s): Admission to Teacher Education Program.
-Notes: Offered in fall.

 349. Physical Education Curriculum & Methodology for the Intermediate or Middle School (2:2:2).